lidofinance/dual-governance/scripts/deploy/Readme.md

     ```
     CHAIN=<"mainnet" OR "holesky" OR "holesky-mocks">
     ETHERSCAN_MAINNET_KEY=...
-    DEPLOY_CONFIG_FILE_PATH=... (for example: "deploy-config/deploy-config.json")
+    DEPLOY_CONFIG_FILE_NAME=... (in the deploy-config folder, for example: "deploy-config.json")
     ```

-3. Create a deploy config JSON file with all the required values (at the location specified in DEPLOY_CONFIG_FILE_PATH):
+3. Create a deploy config JSON file with all the required values (at the location specified in DEPLOY_CONFIG_FILE_NAME):
     ```
     {
         "MIN_EXECUTION_DELAY": 0,